Density of PVC Material | A Comprehensive Guide

 Mechanical Properties

 I found that higher-density PVC tends to have more power but less flexibility.
-On the other hand, lower-density PVC is more flexible, but its tensile strength is comparatively lower.
+On the other hand, lower-density PVC is more flexible but has a comparatively lower tensile strength.

 Physical Properties

-As I experimented, I noticed that higher-density PVC is usually more rigid and opaque, while lower-density PVC is more flexible and can even be translucent.
+Through experimentation, I observed that PVC with higher density tends to be more rigid and opaque, whereas PVC with lower density is more flexible and can even be translucent.

 Thermal properties

-The thermal properties, such as thermal stability, conductivity, and heat distortion temperature, are heavily influenced by PVC’s density.
+PVC’s density heavily influences its thermal properties, such as thermal stability, conductivity, and heat distortion temperature.

 My experiments showed that higher-density PVC tends to have better thermal stability and a higher heat distortion temperature.